thefilesareinthecomputer/hey_data/README.md

     0.2.5 - 2024-01-17 added a chat log and visibility to the data_store to the flet UI.
     0.2.5 - 2024-01-17 placed the entire flet UI except ui_main() within a ChatBotUI class.
     0.2.5 - 2024-01-17 added __init__.py and main.py to the src directory to run the UI.
+    0.2.5 - 2024-01-25 added a .gitignore'd user_persona.py file containing dictionaries of user details by category (movie, music, book preferences, general interests, etc.) to be used by the chatbot for more calibrated responses.
+Dictionaries can contain anything and can be passed individually or together in a prompt template.